SahasRajput-Tech/Clone-Google/README.md

 # Clone-Google

-Will Be creating a functional clone of google
-HTML, CSS, JavaScript
-JavaScript is yet to be created
+This is a clone which has a basic functions.